magink/parser/README.md

 ## Dependencies

 This project depends on [tokenizer](https://github.com/magink/tokenizer) and junit.
-Add both
+You can run your custom tokenizer by implementing your own adapter class that implements TokenReceiver.